SecretX33/rust-keylogger/README.md

 ### Where do I find the logged keys?

-When you run the program, a file named `keys-{current_date_time}.txt` will be created in the same directory that the jar file is in, this is where the program will record all pressed keys.
+When you run the program, a file named `keys-{current_date_time}.txt` will be created in the same directory that the binary is in, this is where the program will record all pressed keys.

 ## Registered keys format rules

-This software follow some simple rules regarding the format of the registered keys:
+This software follows some simple rules regarding the format of the registered keys:

 - Provide the actual representation of the character whenever possible (e.g.: `!` instead of `[Shift]1`).
 - Pressing `Enter` will also jump a line in the log file (to improve readability).